Changing your plan

 An upgrade — for example, from Team to Business — takes effect immediately and applies to your current billing period.

-- Stripe prorates the subscription fee.
-You are credited for the unused portion of your old plan and charged for the new plan starting today; the net amount appears on your next invoice.
+{% $plans.team.overageRate %}becomes Business's{% $plans.business.overageRate %}), applied from now. - Stripe prorates the subscription fee.
+You're credited for the unused portion of your old plan and charged for the new plan starting today.
+Check your invoices in the Stripe billing portal for the exact amount and when it's billed.

 - Your billing day does not change.
 Subsequent renewals continue on your existing anchor date.